j-szulc/coconut_shell/README.md

 Bash bindings so I don't have to code in bash ever again.

 ## Coconut ⊃ Python
-[Coconut](http://coconut-lang.org/) is a Python superset (any valid Python code is a valid Coconut code) with various functional programming features like:
+[Coconut](http://coconut-lang.org/) is a Python superset (any valid Python code is a valid Coconut code), which compiles to Python.
+It adds various functional programming features like:
 * pretty lambdas
 ```python
 x -> x ** 2